SBA Loans for Startups: The Essential Guide

 • Resumes for each principal of the business.

-• Your business licenses and certificates.
+• Your business licenses and certifications.

 Step 6: Find a lender